googleapis/repo-automation-bots/packages/header-checker-lint/README.md

 Normally our bot reads configuration file from the default branch, but this bot is exceptionally reading the config file from the PR head.

+If you want to trigger the bot on a particular PR, add the label `header-checker-lint:force-run` to the PR.

 ## Development

 ### Setup